Doctors call out Spotify over ‘false and societally harmful assertions’ on Joe Rogan podcast - NewsBreak

 Rogan, 53, has an estimated 11 million listeners and immense influence, according to the letter, which was reported by Rolling Stone .

 Epidemiologist Katrine Wallace, who signed the letter, told the magazine that she views Rogan as “a menace to public health” and that his ideas are “fringe” and “not backed in science.”
 Wallace added that having Rogan and his guests “on a huge platform makes it seem there are two sides to the issue and there are really not.
-The overwhelming evidence is the vaccine works and it is safe.”Sparta woman found dead, daughter in custody
+The overwhelming evidence is the vaccine works and it is safe.”COVID pill rollout hurt by shortages as omicron rages

 The health care professionals specifically took issue with a controversial episode that featured Robert Malone, a virologist whom they said promotes misinformation about COVID-19.